Certificate of Sponsorship (COS)

 Workforce Planning

-• Align CoS allocation requests with business growth projections
+• CoS allocation requests aligned with business growth

 Risk Management

-• Monitor compliance performance and address issues promptly
+• Monitor compliance performance and address issues quickly

 Cost Management